Journal of perinatology : official journal of the California Perinatal Association

 CONCLUSIONS: In our NICU with favorable morbidity rates, an expanded effort using a comprehensive therapy guideline for VLBW infants did not further improve outcomes.
 We need deeper understanding of continuous quality improvement (CQI) fundamentals, therapy compliance, co-morbidity relationships and enhanced sensitivity of risk assessment.
 Our innovative Antifragility PBP guideline could be useful to other NICUs seeking improvement in VLBW infant morbidities, as we offer a reasoned and concise template of a broad array of therapies categorized efficiently for transparency and review, designed to enhance responsible CQI decision-making.

 Women & Children

-Kaempf, J W; Schmidt, N M; Rogers, S; Novack, C; Friant, M; Wang, L; and Tipping, N, "The quest for sustained multiple morbidity reduction in very low-birth-weight infants: the Antifragility project."
+Kaempf, Joseph; Schmidt, N M; Rogers, S; Novack, C; Friant, M; Wang, L; and Tipping, N, "The quest for sustained multiple morbidity reduction in very low-birth-weight infants: the Antifragility project."
 (2017).
 Articles, Abstracts, and Reports.
 2275.